 - Ethically recycle non-working/ destroyed items.
 There are textile (clothing) recycling bins all over – google your local one if you can’t find it easily.
 The same goes for electronic equipment.
 There are often free shipping programs you can use to ship items to recycling centers not close to you.
 TerraCycle will take nearly anything you could possibly imagine recycling, and more!

 - Sell your old electronics.
 Gazelle makes it so easy – simply go to their website and they’ll send you a box and/or a free shipping label.
-Send them your old working (or even non working depending on product!) electronics (mainly phones and computers and ipads) and these items don’t sit in a landfill forever, and you get paid for your conscious efforts!
+Send them your old working (or even nonworking depending on the product.) electronics (mainly phones and computers and iPads) and these items don’t sit in a landfill forever, and you get paid for your conscious efforts!

 - Take your penny jar/ spare change to the bank and put it in your account or give it to your kids to bring to their school to donate to a “penny fundraiser.”

 - Ever seen the waste that gets tossed in the trash after a catered event?
 There are groups like Rescuing Leftover Cuisine that will physically pick up every leftover and disseminate them to the homeless!
 You can also call ahead to your local shelter or boys & girls club and offer them your leftovers so they can expect them and be ready to receive them the day of your event.
-Want a more hands on approach?
-Drive your leftovers to an area where there are homeless folks, and give them out.
+Want a more hands-on approach?
+Drive your leftovers to an area where there are folks in need, and give them out.

 - Donate old clothes/ shoes/ bags/ accessories to Schoola to benefit your school or the Malala Fund – shipping’s on them.

 - Be creative: reinvent and repurpose old items.
-Example: We had an old bookshelf of about 5 years that was useless and broken as a bookshelf so we turned it on it’s side and used it as toy storage for the kids.
+Example: We had an old bookshelf of about 5 years that was useless and broken as a bookshelf so we turned it on its side and used it as a toy storage for the kids.
 It stayed that way for at least 5 years before we recycled it.
-Use pinterest to come up with new ideas to reuse items that have overstayed their welcome in their current incarnation.
+Use Pinterest to come up with new ideas to reuse items that have overstayed their welcome in their current incarnation.